mneri/pnglatex/README.md

 `pnglatex` depends on `dvipng`, `imagemagick`, `latex` and `optipng` packages.

 ## Tips
-Piping is good.
+You can pipe into `pnglatex`:

     $ cat formula.tex | pnglatex

-Using `xargs` you can generate and open your image with a one-liner; for example:
+You can generate and open your image with a one-liner:

     $ pnglatex -f "E=mc^2" | xargs eog